ernestang98/offsec-prep/osed-prep/LiveOverflow/0x0D-0x0E/README.md

         - In the video that LiveOverflow did the walkthrough, it was due to the environmental variables.

-        - When I tried running the exploit in gdb even when I was not in the `/opt/protostar/bin` directory but the `/home/user` directory, the exploit was working in (which should not as shown in the video when LiveOverflow ran stack5 in the `/tmp` directory).
+        - When I tried running the exploit in gdb even when I was not in the `/opt/protostar/bin` directory but the `/home/user` directory, the exploit was still working (which should not as shown in the video when LiveOverflow ran stack5 in the `/tmp` directory).
 Hence, I suspect that there are other factors affecting the reliability of the stack as well.

-        - When I actually attempted to reset the environmental variables via `set -i` and run the executable with the input string, I would encounter segmentation faults instead of hititng the breakpoint as seen in minute 8:53 of the video (you cam apparently do it in gdb using `(gdb) set exec-wrapper /usr/bin/env -i` as referenced from the comments in the video).
+        - When I actually attempted to reset the environmental variables via `set -i` and run the executable with the input string in bash, I would encounter segmentation faults instead of hititng the breakpoint as seen in minute 8:53 of the video (you can apparently do it in gdb using `(gdb) set exec-wrapper /usr/bin/env -i` as referenced from the comments in the video).

     2. You need the `cat` at the end to prevent the shell from closing and also to allow you to pipe commands in after you have executed `/bin/sh` shellcode in the stack buffer!